bweatherson/demons/latest-export.md

 > It is evident that the rational thing to do is to be irrational, where deliberation and estimation cost more than they are worth.
 That this is very often true, and that men still oftener (perhaps) behave as if it were, does not vitiate economic reasoning to the extent that might be supposed.
 For these irrationalities (whether rational or irrational!) tend to offset each other.
 The applicability of the general "theory" of conduct to a particular individual in a particular case is likely to give results bordering on the grotesque, but _en masse_ and in the long run it is not so.
 The _market_ behaves _as if_ men were wont to calculate with the utmost precision in making their choices.
 We live largely, of necessity, by rule and blindly; but the results approximate rationality fairly well on an average. [@Knight1921 67n1]

-Like Knight, I think that explanations in social science can treat people as rational even if they are not, even if it would "given results bordering on the grotesque" to imagine them as perfectly rational.
-And that's because, at least in the right circumstances, the irrationalities are irrelevant, or they cancel out, and the "as if" explanation goes through.
+Like Knight, I think that explanations in social science can treat people as rational even if they are not, even if it would "give results bordering on the grotesque" to imagine them as perfectly rational.
+That's because, at least in the right circumstances, the irrationalities are irrelevant, or they cancel out, and the "as if" explanation goes through.
 Now I do disagree with the somewhat blithe attitude Knight takes towards the possibility that these imperfections will not cancel out, that they will in fact reinforce each other and be of central importance in explaining various phenomena.
-But that's something to be worked out on a case-by-case basis, not presupposed in advance that the imperfections will either be explanatorily irrelevant or decisive.
+But that's something to be worked out on a case-by-case basis.
+We should not presuppose in advance either that the imperfections be irrelevant or that they will be decisive.

 There is one other point of agreement with Knight that I want to emphasise.
 If we don't act by first drawing Marshallian curves and solving optimisation problems, how do we act?
 As he says, we typically act "by rule".
 Our lives are governed, on day-by-day, minute-by-minute basis, by a series of rules we have internalised for how to act in various situations.
 The rules will typically have some kind of hierarchical structure - do this in this situation unless a particular exception arises, in which case do this other thing, unless of course a further exception arises, in which case, and so on.
 And the benefit of adopting rules with this structure is that they, typically, produce the best trade off between results and cognitive effort.

-This isn't finished
+One other useful role for ideal decision theory is in the testing and generation of these rules.
+We don't expect people who have to make split-second decisions to calculate expected utilities.
+But we can expect them to learn some simple heuristics, and we can expect theorists to use ideal decision theory to test whether those heuristics are right, or whether some other simple heuristic would be better.
+This kind of approach is very useful in sports, where athletes have to make decisions very fast, and there is enough repetition for theorists to calculate expected utilities with some precision.
+But it can be used in other parts of life, and it is a useful role for ideal decision theory alongside its roles in institutional design (as in the rock-paper-scissors example), and in explanation (as in the used cars example).

 ## Why Not Proceduralism {#whynot}